-Recent studies in the USA evaluated the differences in cost and outcomes of different bearing-materials in hip arthroplasty in the Medicare population.
-The results showed that selecting a ceramic head saves costs at a price differential of US$325 for all patients younger than 85.
-From US$325 the cost-effectiveness is age-dependent.1
+A recent study by Carnes et al.1 in the USA evaluated the differences in cost and outcomes of different bearing-materials in hip arthroplasty.
+The results showed that selecting a ceramic head saves costs at a price differential of US$325 for all Medicare patients younger than 85.
+At a cost differential of $600, the use of ceramic bearings is still cost effective in patients > 65 years of age.1

 Compared to other bearing materials, ceramics have outstanding material properties such as excellent biocompatibility due to chemical stability2,3,4, resistance to corrosion5, and abrasion resistance6.
 These properties lead to a lower risk of revision for lysis, ALTR8 or infection after surgery9.
 The number of associated and expensive revision procedures could therefore be reduced using ceramic implant materials.

 A cheaper implant doesn't necessarily save money.
 As a result of the steady increase in younger patients who still work, postoperative complications can have costly consequences.
 The complications may lead to the patient being temporarily unable to work and therefore incur intangible costs.
 This has considerable effects not just on the quality of life of the patient but also for the social security system or the entire economy.
 A cost-effective solution encompasses all costs related to the intervention and contributes to the best clinical outcome.
 Thus, it is essential for all patients that the risk of revision is substantially reduced.